 The number of actions is clickable in all 3 columns and leads to Reports on actions.

 Reports on ad spaces are similar to Reports on publishers, but the data are divided by ad spaces, not by publishers.
 It will be useful if, for example, you want to compare the efficiency of ad spaces of the same publisher.

 Reports on actions show all actions of your publishers that were tracked by the system.
 Here you can get the most detailed information about every action.

 Pay attention to the order amounts: if the amount is incredibly large, it should alert you.

 The table contains the following columns:

-- ID — ID of an action assigned by the Admitad system.
+- ID — ID of an action assigned by the Admitad Affiliate system.
 Below ID, a country of the click is shown.
-The sign means that the click referrer (i.e. the page the user went to your website from) does not comply with the ad space address.
+The sign means that the click referrer (i.e. the page the user went to your website from) does not match the ad space address.